 Some Medicaid providers choose to sign up for a state or federal program that helps children, such as the Children’s Health Insurance Program (CHIP).
 There are additional programs for low-income pregnant women, the elderly and the disabled.
 The Health and Human Services Commission has a complete list of plans on their website.

-Search Online for Providers
+How to Search Online for Providers

 Go to the website hosted by your state’s Medicaid agency to search for a provider.
 The form is shorter than the actual Medicaid application and requires you to type in a half page of information.
 On a legitimate website, give few personal details and type in more information about your preferred provider.